Home Warranty for Old Homes: Coverage, Limitations & Best Options

 The good news is that most home warranty companies do not impose age restrictions on homes.
 Your eligibility isn't tied to when your house was built.
 What matters is whether your covered systems and appliances are in good working order at the time you enroll.
 That said, owning a home that's 20, 30, or even 50 years old introduces a unique set of challenges that can complicate your coverage and increase your risk of claim denials.

 Older homes come with aging plumbing, outdated electrical panels, HVAC systems approaching end-of-life, and appliances that have seen decades of use.
-While these can all technically be covered, home warranty exclusions become far more likely to apply when systems are older and show signs of wear.
-Understanding how these factors interact with your policy is the first step to protecting yourself.
+While these can all technically be covered, home warranty exclusions like pre-existing conditions and neglect become far more likely to apply when systems are older and show signs of wear.
+According to This Old House's 2026 Home Warranty Survey, 31% of homeowners bought a home warranty plan to protect older homes and select appliances and systems, while 22% purchased one to protect newer systems from future breakdowns.
+Premiums for older and newer homes tend to be similar (averaging around $700 to $900 per year), but older properties often require more comprehensive plans to protect multiple aging systems.

 What the Age of Your Home Means for Your Plan